Nuugaatsiaq

 Nuugaatsiaq (old spelling: Nûgâtsiaq) is a now abandoned settlement in the Avannaata municipality, in northwestern Greenland, located on an island off the southern coast of Sigguup Nunaa peninsula, in the Uummannaq Fjord basin.
 It had 84 inhabitants in 2010, but was abandoned after a tsunami struck in 2017.

 History

-2017 Landslide
+2017 tsunami

-On 17 June 2017, a landslide measuring 300 × 1100 m fell about 1,000 m into Karrat Fjord, generating a megatsunami that hit Nuugaatsiaq.
-Initially it was unclear if the landslide was caused by a small earthquake (magnitude 4), but later it was confirmed that the landslide had caused the tremors.
+On 17 June 2017, a landslide measuring 300 × 1100 m fell about 1,000 m into Karrat Fjord, generating a megatsunami.
+Initially it was unclear if the landslide was caused by a small earthquake (magnitude 4), but it was later confirmed that the landslide had caused the tremors.

-The tsunami had an initial height of 90 to 100 m, but it was significantly lower once it hit the settlement, where it had a run-up height of 9 m.
-Four people were killed and nine were injured at Nuugaatsiaq, and eleven buildings were washed into the water.
+The tsunami had an initial height of 90 to 100 m, but it was significantly lower once it hit Nuugaatsiaq, where it had a run-up height of 9 m.
+Four inhabitants were killed and nine were injured, and eleven buildings were washed into the water.

 An evacuation of 170 residents of Nuugaatsiaq and Illorsuit followed because of a danger of additional landslides and waves.
 As of March 2023, both Nuugaatsiaq and lllorsuit remained abandoned due to the continuing threat of landslide-generated tsunamis.